metaphysika/annual_schedule_calendar_updater/README.md

 Anything that is over one year old in the Survey Date named cell gets added to the report file.

-If the "Review Date" named cell is blanis the program will add this data to a second sheet on the report file.
+If the "Review Date" named cell is blank the program will add this data to a second sheet on the report file.